What are the signs of sun-damaged skin?

 Most cases of sun damage occur due to your daily exposure to the sun.
 Prevention is crucial for avoiding sun damage from ultraviolet light and maintaining the results from a sun-damaged skin treatment.
 Wearing a broad-spectrum sunscreen with an SPF of at least 30 is the easiest way to prevent sun damage.
 You should wear sunscreen every day, even on cloudy days.

 You can also try to avoid being outdoors between the hours of 10 am and 3 pm.
 During this time, the sun’s ultraviolet rays are the strongest.
 Take precautions to protect your skin from the sun by wearing light, long-sleeved shirts and long pants.
 If you frequently use tanning beds, you should stop.

 Our board-certified dermatologists can help you find the best treatment for sun-damaged skin.
 To learn more about your treatment options or how you can minimize the effects of sun damage, find the Forefront Dermatology office near you and schedule your consultation today.

-Interested in Sun Damage Treatment?
-Book a consultation with a skin specialist today.*Treatment options may vary at each location.
+Interested in Sun Damage?
+Request a consultation with a skin specialist today.*Treatment options may vary at each location.

 Please confirm your desired treatment is offered at your preferred location when scheduling. *Age Restriction.